tmcarlisle/WPLesson/index.md

 * [Adding Blocks](#adding-blocks)

 ## Introduction
-WordPress is a great tool for creating a blog or website especially for those who don’t want to do much html coding.
-WordPress allows you to choose a template or “theme” for your website that provides the structure and format for your website.
+WordPress is a great tool for creating a blog or website, especially for those who don’t want to do much html coding.
+It allows you to choose a template or “theme” for your website that provides the structure and format for your website.

 But before diving into WordPress, it is important to consider what you want your website to communicate, always keep your audience in mind.

-Think about the story that you want to tell with the text, images, and other media you have gathered through your research.
-Sometimes it helps to first draw out a sketch to get an idea of how to organize the content, especially if you are working in a group.
+Think about the story that you want to tell with text, images, and other media you have gathered through your research.
+Sometimes it helps to first draw a sketch to visualize and organize the content of the story, especially if you are working in a group.

 Remember to keep it simple!
 You can always add more later.